 Tally all the numbers: I hope you one day are lucky enough to need to use these six tips.
 As I just mentioned and long-time readers of the ol' blog know, I spring for a lottery ticket or two when the jackpots are like these, so I hope I get to use them, too!

-And speaking of those odds, here are the specific numbers.
+And speaking of odds, here are the specific Mega Millions and Powerball numbers.

 You also might find these items of interest: